-3.1 Definitions-For definitions of terms used in this specification, refer to Terminology C168.

-3.2 Definitions of Terms Specific to This Standard:

-3.2.1 radiant barrier-a low emittance (0.1 or less) surface used in the construction of a radiant barrier system.

-3.2.2 radiant barrier system (RBS)-a building construction consisting of a radiant barrier bounded by an open air space.

-3.2.3 non-structural radiant barrier-a radiant barrier material design that during manufacture is not bonded to a structural building material.
+- 3.1 Definitions-For definitions of terms used in this specification, refer to Terminology C168. - 3.2 Definitions of Terms Specific to This Standard: - 3.2.1 radiant barrier-a low emittance (0.1 or less) surface used in the construction of a radiant barrier system. - 3.2.2 radiant barrier system (RBS)-a building construction consisting of a radiant barrier bounded by an open air space. - 3.2.3 non-structural radiant barrier-a radiant barrier material design that during manufacture is not bonded to a structural building material. - 3.2.4 structural radiant barrier-a radiant barrier material design that during manufacture is bonded (leaving no air space between the radiant barrier and the bonding substrate) to a structural building material such as plywood or oriented strand board (OSB).

-1This specification is under the jurisdiction of ASTM Committee C16 on Thermal Insulation and is under the direct responsibility of Subcommittee C16.21 on Reflective Insulation.
+1 This specification is under the jurisdiction of ASTM Committee C16 on Thermal Insulation and is under the direct responsibility of Subcommittee C16.21 on Reflective Insulation.

-Current edition approved Sept.
-1, 2019.
-Published October 2019.
+Current edition approved March 1, 2012.
+Published March 2012.
 Originally approved in 1995.
-Last previous edition approved in 2013 as C1313/C1313M - 13.
-DOI: $10.1520/C1313_C1313M-13R19$.
+Last previous edition approved in 2011 as C1313/C1313M-11.
+DOI: 10.1520/C1313_C1313-12.